brett8883/DJI_Super-Patcher/Readme.md

 Thanks to the OGs who, by making their work open and open source, not only powers this poject but have enabled me to liberate myself from the limits imposed on my property by DJI and inspired me to help others liberate themselves.

+Thanks to the NoLimitDronez team https://nolimitdronez.com/ for letting me embed their free desktop app into Super-Patcher

 There are many whos names I do not know that contributed to the dependencies required for this project.
 I apologise for not having all of their names acknowleged but I will update this list as I discover them.